 P=3 Vø EAsinδ/Xs——- (2)

-- As there is no resistance in the equation (2) so there is no loss in the generator and this equation is for input and the output of the generator.
+- As there is no resistance in equation (2) so there is no loss in the generator and this equation is for input and the output of the generator.

-- From equation (2) we can observe that the output power of the synchronous generator depends on the angle (δ) among the internal generated voltage EA and the phase (terminal) voltage of the generator.
+- From equation (2) we can observe that the output power of the synchronous generator depends on the angle (δ) between the internal generated voltage EA and the phase (terminal) voltage of the generator.

 - The angle (δ) is also called the torque angle of the synchronous generator.